yeady88/wats3010-skills-1/4-layout-horizontal/README.md

     background-color: aqua;
   }
 ```
-`- Finally mark the link that represents the content your viewing as active.
+`- Finally mark the link that represents the content you're viewing as active.
 You need to add `class="active` to the home link and then spcifiy contrasting colors for the active link.
 ```
 nav li .active {
   background-color: black;